DENİZ AVCI HOSANLI

 IZMIR UNIVERSITY OF ECONOMICS

 Deniz Avcı Hosanlı graduated from Başkent University, Department of Interior Architecture and Environmental Design (with full scholarship) in 2009 with secondary place in graduate listing.
 She completed her master's degree in Conservation of Cultural Heritage at METU, Department of Architecture (2012) and completed her PhD in History of Architecture at the same university and department (2018) with her dissertation titled “Housing the Modern Nation: The Transformation of Residential Architecture in Ankara during the 1920s.”

-Having worked in various restoration, architectural and interior design projects, from 2018 to 2022, Avcı Hosanlı worked as instructor/lecturer at I.D.
-Bilkent University and Kadir Has University, respectively, in Interior Architecture and Environmental Design departments.
-As of 2022, Avcı Hosanlı works as Assistant Professor at Haliç University, Department of Interior Architecture.
+Having worked in various restoration, architectural and interior design projects, as of 2022, Avcı Hosanlı works as Assistant Professor (PhD) at Izmir University of Economics, Department of Interior Architecture and Environmental Design.
 She teaches undergraduate and graduate courses on history of architecture, history of interior architecture, interior architecture and environmental design studios, environmental analysis techniques, and cinema/architecture/space.